hashicorp/terraform-provider-azurerm/website/docs/d/mobile_network_service.html.markdown

 A `service_data_flow_templates` block supports the following:

-* `template_name` - Specifies the name of the data flow template.
+* `template_name` - The name of the data flow template.
 This must be unique within the parent data flow policy rule.

-* `direction` - Specifies the direction of this flow.
+* `direction` - The direction of this flow.
 Possible values are `Uplink`, `Downlink` and `Bidirectional`.

 * `protocol` - A list of the allowed protocol(s) for this flow.
 If you want this flow to be able to use any protocol within the internet protocol suite, use the value `ip`.
 If you only want to allow a selection of protocols, you must use the corresponding IANA Assigned Internet Protocol Number for each protocol, as described in https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml.
 For example, for UDP, you must use 17.
 If you use the value `ip` then you must leave the field `port` unspecified.